 You need to be good in, especially, Biology and Statistics.

-The required UTME subject combination is Use of English, Biology and two other Arts or Social Sciences subjects.
+The JAMB subject combination for Psychology is Use of English, Biology and two other Arts or Social Sciences subjects.

 It is important to note that obtaining a first degree (BSc) in Psychology does not make the graduates to become qualified psychologists.
 To qualify as a chartered psychologist in order to practise Psychology, you require further study.

-Psychology is a good choice of degree for students who are interested in pursuing a career that doesn’t require any specific degree, as Psychology provides students with skills from the humanities and the sciences, leaving them well-prepared for a wide variety of possible jobs.
+Psychology is a good choice of degree for students who are interested in pursuing a career that doesn’t require any specific degree.
+This is because Psychology provides students with skills from the humanities and the sciences, leaving them well-prepared for a wide variety of possible jobs.
 Youth and community work, marketing and HR are all popular destinations for Psychology graduates.

 Anthropology can have a surprising overlap with Psychology.